 Transfers of Ownership in Mining Claims;

 Interest in a properly recorded mining claim or site may be transferred in part or its entirety.
 A quitclaim deed or recordable conveyance document is needed.
 Transfer documents should be filed within 60 days after the transfer.
 There is a charge of $10 per claim, per transfer document.
-We pay this fee on your behalf for this transfer - not charge you for it.
-And should you desire to transfer your claim into a different name, it will only cost you $10.

 Can you camp on your mining claim?

 Yes, as owner of an unpatented mining claim you are allowed to camp on your claim pursuant to the rules of the surface management agency.